FORTH-ICS-INSPIRE/artemis/README.md

 * Hijack AS
 * Number of Peers Seen (the ones that have seen the event)
 * Number of ASes Infected (the ones that seemingly route to the hijacker)
-* Time detected (timestamp of the system time queried when the hijack was detected by the detection module).
+* Time Detected (timestamp of the system time queried when the hijack was detected by the detection module).
-* Additional information: Time Ended (this is set only for resolved or withdrawn hijacks)
+* Time Ended (this is set only for resolved or withdrawn hijacks)
-* Additional information: Time Last Updated
+* Time Last Updated
-* Additional information: Mitigation Started (this is set for hijacks under mitigation)
+* Mitigation Started (this is set for hijacks under mitigation)
-* Additional information: Matched Prefix (the prefix that best matched configuration, if applicable)
+* Matched Prefix (the prefix that best matched configuration, if applicable)
-* Additional information: Config Matched (the timestamp of the configuration against which the hijack was generated)
+* Config Matched (the timestamp of the configuration against which the hijack was generated)
-* Additional information: Key (unique hijack key)
+* Key (unique hijack key)
-* Additional information: Comment text
+* Comment text

 Note that after the details of a hijack, you can also see details on the BGP updates that triggered it.

+Please use the embedded mouse-hover info for more information on the fields.

 ### Actions on BGP hijacks (ADMIN-only)
 The ADMIN user can use the following buttons: